 Growing Up in Australia: The Longitudinal Study of Australian Children (LSAC) is a major study following the development of 10,000 children and families from all parts of Australia.
 The study commenced in 2004 with two cohorts - families with 4-5 year old children and families with 0-1 year old infants.
 Growing Up in Australia is investigating the contribution of children's social, economic and cultural environments to their adjustment and wellbeing.
 A major aim is to identify policy opportunities for improving support for children and their families and for early intervention and prevention strategies.

-- The Longitudinal Study of Australian Children Annual statistical report 2012
+- Longitudinal Study of Australian Children Annual Statistical Report 2015

 Growing Up in Australia: The Longitudinal Study of Australian Children (LSAC) is conducted in partnership between the Department of Social Services, the Australian Institute of Family Studies and the Australian Bureau of Statistics.